1. User guide

 __origin

 is an optional identifier used to group related data from one or more data sources.
-For example, Metadb can combine data from similar source tables into a single table in the analytic database, and stores an identifier in__origin
+For example, Metadb can combine data from similar source tables into a single table in the analytic database, and in that case it stores an identifier in__origin

 to record where the data came from.